 Sun Basket has a CTA button that is contrasting, has a 3D element to make it pop, is bigger than the surrounding text, has white space around it and is descriptive.

-I left one point out of that list above: whether to put the CTA above or below the fold.
+One point out of that list above remains: whether to put the CTA above or below the fold.
 This question is based on the type of content you have and the product that you’re offering.
 According to KissMetrics, the more complex the product/offer and the more information to digest, place the CTA below the fold.
 If the offer is simple and doesn’t require much information to make a decision, place the CTA above the fold.

 The thank you page is the perfect place to introduce your audience to other products you have since you’ve already captured their attention.
 This could be another CTA asking them to share your content they just signed up for, subscribe to your blog, sign up for your newsletter, attend a live training webinar or even give them a bonus piece of content (they’ll love you for it).

-I could probably talk about this topic forever.
-There is so much to think about when choosing colors for…anything.
-Even I get exhausted.
-To keep it as simple as I can, I’m going to discuss a couple elements to consider when thinking about colors for your landing page (and brand).
+To keep it as simple, we’re going to discuss a couple elements to consider when thinking about colors for your landing page design (and brand).

-It’s the great marketer debate: does color affect conversion?
-As I mentioned above in the CTA section, it’s contrast that’s important.
+It’s the great marketer debate: Does color affect conversion in terms of landing page design?
+As we mentioned above in the CTA section, it’s contrast that’s important.
 When two complementary colors are placed next to each other, their contrast is the strongest (and actually makes the colors appear brighter).

 When choosing the palette for your site, make sure to include a color that is complementary to the main color of your page.